Concept of branch

 - A branch must keep its own accounting for the activities it carries out.
 Additionally, the foreign parent company is obligated to record in the Spanish Commercial Register its annual accounts prepared according to the applicable foreign legislation.

-Steps for setting-up a branch
+Steps for setting up a branch

-The procedure for setting-up a branch in Spain is very similar to the one for setting-up a subsidiary and could be carried out in approximately six to seven weeks.
+The procedure for setting up a branch in Spain is very similar to the one for setting up a subsidiary and could be carried out in approximately six to seven weeks.

 First, a set of duly legalized documents, translated to Spanish by a sworn translator, is required.
-Namely, the agreement of the governing body of the foreign parent Company approving the setting-up of the Spanish branch and the current bylaws of the foreign parent Company, as well as documentation proving the parent Company’s existence.
+Namely, the agreement of the governing body of the foreign parent Company approving the setting-up of the Spanish branch and the current bylaws of the foreign parent company, as well as documentation proving the parent Company’s existence.

 Applicable tax regime to branches

-Regarding the applicable tax regime to a Spanish branch, the rules of the Double-Taxation Agreement apply, if such agreement exists.
+Regarding the applicable tax regime to a Spanish branch, the rules of the Double-Taxation Agreement apply, if such an agreement exists.
 In the absence of such agreement, the branch is taxed based on the Income of Non-Residents for all the income obtained in Spain, the applicable general tax rate being 25%.
 The following are considered branch income: